Pride & Imbewu Trails

-Based on its long history of using the healing power of nature for personal and social transformation and thus realisation of how powerfully young people respond to spending time in Wilderness areas , Wilderness Foundation Africa has over the years developed a number of bespoke nature interventions programmes which are also carefully developed around physical and psychological wellness of our beneficiaries.
-Various levels of Wilderness trails activities are integrated into each of the main three holistic intervention projects under the Youth Development banner namely; Umzi Wethu Vocational Programme, Siyazenzela employability and Leadership Programme and Experiential Nature Education Programme.
+Based on its long history of using the healing power of nature for personal and social transformation and thus realisation of how powerfully young people respond to spending time in wilderness areas, Wilderness Foundation Africa has over the years developed a number of bespoke nature interventions programmes which are also carefully developed around physical and psychological wellness of our beneficiaries.
+Various levels of Wilderness trails activities are integrated into each of the main three holistic intervention projects under the Youth Development banner.

-The Pride Project, which is managed and co-ordinated by Wilderness Foundation Africa, was developed to fulfil the need for an environmental education outreach programme among disadvantaged youth from urban and rural areas.
-The various Pride Projects scattered throughout wilderness areas in South Africa introduce over 3000 previously disadvantaged, primary and senior learners to a one-day, entry-level outdoor experience every year.
+The Pride Project, which is managed and co-ordinated by Wilderness Foundation Africa, was developed to fulfil the need for an environmental education outreach programme among vulnerable youth from urban and rural areas.
+Pride Projects run in wilderness areas throughout South Africa in the past have introduced over 3 000 primary and senior learners to a one-day, entry-level outdoor experience every year.
 The experience has been proven to help stimulate the learners’ interest in their immediate natural environment and concern for its preservation and conservation.

 The sustained funding of 70% of the Projects’ running costs has been achieved through the sale of spring water through our funder Woolworths, which carries the Wilderness Foundation logo.
 Further funding is gathered from the support of various schools and private enterprises which are passionate about the project.
 Wilderness Foundation Africa recognizes that the sustainability of South Africa’s wild lands and wilderness is dependant on its social and economic sustainability.
 The Pride Project helps to instil pride and responsibility among South Africa’s previously disadvantaged youth with regards to their natural heritage.

-The first Pride Project was launched in 1996 in partnership with the Wilderness Foundation, WWF – Table Mountain Fund and Woolworths.
+The first Pride Project was launched in 1996 in partnership with Wilderness Foundation Africa, WWF – Table Mountain Fund and Woolworths.
 It was named after a butterfly called the ‘Table Mountain beauty/Mountain Pride’ – in acknowledgement of where the first trail took place.
-Since then, Pride has extended its wilderness trails to youth from the impoverished urban, rural and township communities of the Eastern Cape and Kwazulu Natal.
-Pride Projects have been established in the Groendal, Boschberg and Stainbank Nature Reserves.
 To date, almost 30 000 youth have been reached through the Pride Projects.

 Through the PRIDE OF TABLE MOUNTAIN programme, over 25 000 children from the outlying areas of Cape Town have now had the opportunity to walk on the mountain and visit the world-famous gardens beneath it.

-The leadership programme is voluntary; there are 18 leaders, most of whom have been part of the programme for more than five years.
+Most of the committed group of leaders of around 20 youth have been part of the programme for more than 7 years.
 Guides learn practical skills from how to give and deal with constructive criticism, to how to use leadership in everyday life.